Vanille-N/meander.typ/src/bisect.typ

 ///
 /// Strategy: split by ```typc " "``` and take all words that fit.
 /// Then if hyphenation is enabled, split by syllables and take all syllables
 /// that fit.
+///
-End the block with a #typ.linebreak that has the justification of
+/// End the block with a #typ.linebreak that has the justification of
-/// the paragraph.
+/// the paragraph, or other based on `cfg.linebreak`.
 /// -> (content?, content?)
 #let has-text(
   /// Content to split. -> content